cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 **Important: remember the file names in the data section of the output.
 They are relevant for the next step.**

 ## Step 3: Create a ngnix configuration
 Once the certificate secret is prepared, create a configuration and store it to kubernetes as well.
+It will enable nginx to serve https traffic on port 443 using a certificate located at `/etc/nginx/ssl/`.

 Download from [gitHub](./solutions/06_default.conf) or create a file `default.conf` with the following content.
 In any case, ensure the file's name is `default.conf`.